 Q. What snacks should I give my baby?

 ‘Babies under 12 months don’t need snacks because milk is still their go-to extra,’ says Charlotte.
-‘But if you’re out-and-about and need to give her something, try a piece of banana, some veggie sticks or a sugar-free, homemade oatcake.’
+‘But if you’re out-and-about and need to give her something, try some fruit and vegetable sticks or a sugar-free, homemade oatcake.’

 Q. Why does my baby keep spitting out his food?